 - misuse drugs or alcohol

-As part of the diagnostic process, the person may be given a screening test to assess whether or not they have PTSD.
+As part of the diagnostic process, a healthcare professional may give the person a screening test to assess whether or not they have PTSD.

-If symptoms disappear after a few weeks, there may be a diagnosis of acute stress disorder.
+If symptoms disappear after a few weeks, the person may receive a diagnosis of acute stress disorder.

-PTSD tends to last for longer and the symptoms are more severe and may not appear until some time after the event.
+PTSD tends to last longer.
+Its symptoms are more severe and may not appear until some time after the traumatic event.

 PTSD can develop after a traumatic event.